 Thus, if the value of the annual taxable income reaches one of the two higher thresholds, the contribution will be calculated at that threshold (12 or 24 minimum wages per economy).

 Whenever the contribution is due, it must be calculated on the taxable base capped at 6, 12 or 24 minimum wages, and not on the actual income derived.
-This means that, even if during 2024 someone derives income that far exceeds the threshold of 24 gross minimum wages, that person will pay the health insurance contribution (CASS) on the basis of 24 minimum wages and not on the actual income realized.
+This means that, even if during 2025 someone derives income that far exceeds the threshold of 24 gross minimum wages, that person will pay the health insurance contribution (CASS) on the basis of 24 minimum wages and not on the actual income realized.

 Through the same annual tax return an individual must also declare the estimated income of Romanian sources to be realized during the current year (the year in which the declaration is filed).
 If one estimates that he/she will be deriving income subject to taxation during that year, taxes will be due in advance for certain types of income.

 In the case of taxation of dividends paid from abroad, it is important to correctly apply the double tax treaties that Romania has signed with other states.
-Generally, in all situations where, according to the applicable treaty, the dividend income is taxed in the source state, Romania, as the state of residence of the beneficiary individual, has the obligation to recognize the tax already withheld by the other state and to deduct it from the amount of tax due in Romania.
+Generally, in all situations where, according to the applicable treaty, the dividend income is taxed in the source state, Romania, as the state of tax residency of the beneficiary individual, has the obligation to recognize the tax already withheld by the other state and to deduct it from the amount of tax due in Romania.

-Dividends paid from abroad are subject to the same tax treatment (8% income tax, plus CASS 10% due on the annual capped thresholds described above), the difference being the application of the convention for avoiding double taxation, where the case, and also the method of declaring the income.
+Dividends paid from abroad are subject to the same tax treatment (10% income tax, plus CASS 10% due on the annual capped thresholds described above), the difference being the application of the convention for avoiding double taxation, where the case, and also the method of declaring the income.

 More specifically, given that the company which distributes the dividends is not resident in Romania, the obligation to withhold, declare and pay any Romanian taxes on dividends at source does not apply.

-You can find more guidance on how the double tax avoidance works in our Expat Tax Guide.
+You can also find more guidance on how the double tax avoidance works in our Expat Tax Guide.

 As a basic rule, according to the Companies Law currently in force (Law no. 31/1990 republished and updated) dividends are distributed only to the individuals or legal entities who have the status of associate or shareholder within a company, and can be both under the form of cash, shares, or under the form of goods (although very rarely).